 3 – Fast river and Alpine lake ice diving

-Dive Level: 40+ logged dives required, experience of current diving and cavern diving preferred.
+Dive Level: 40+ logged dives required, and experience of current diving and cavern diving preferred.

 2 – Photographing crocodiles off Quintana Roo